Medicare

 - Original Medicare

-- Original Medicare + Supplement OR Cost Plan
+- Original Medicare + Supplement OR Cost Plan + Part D

-- Medicare Advantage Plan
+- Medicare Advantage

 - An “all in one” alternative to Original Medicare is Medicare Advantage (Part C).
 These “bundled” plans include Part A, Part B, and usually Part D.

-Medicare Supplements (Medigap)
+Medicare Supplement (Medigap)

-Medicare supplement insurance, also known as Medigap, is sold by private insurance companies and supplements Original Medicare Parts A and B. These policies cover gaps in Original Medicare Parts A and Part B such as co-payments, coinsurances, and deductibles you would otherwise pay yourself.
+Medicare Supplement insurance, also known as Medigap, is sold by private insurance companies and supplements Original Medicare Parts A and B. These policies cover gaps in Original Medicare Parts A and B such as co-payments, coinsurances, and deductibles you would otherwise pay yourself.
 Most Medicare Supplements do not have a network and you will continue to pay your Part B premium.
 Premiums are typically based on age and can increase as the insured gets older.

-Medicare Advantage Plans
+Medicare Advantage Plan

-A Medicare Advantage Plan is another way to obtain your Medicare benefits.
-Medicare Advantage Plans, sometimes called “Part C” or “MA Plans,” are offered by Medicare-approved private insurance companies that must follow rules set by Medicare.
-If you join a Medicare Advantage Plan, you’ll still have Medicare, but you’ll get most of your Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) benefits from the plan, not Original Medicare.
-Many Medicare Advantage Plans offer additional benefits not available through Original Medicare such as dental, vision, hearing, gym memberships, and other items/services.
-Premiums are not based on the age of the insured.
-The two predominant plan types in our area are:
+Medicare Advantage Plans are another way to obtain your Medicare benefits.
+Also known as “Part C,” these plans are offered by Medicare-approved private insurance companies that must follow rules set by Medicare.
+If you join a Medicare Advantage Plan, you will get most of your Medicare Parts A (Hospital Insurance) and B (Medical Insurance) benefits from the plan, not Original Medicare.
+Many Medicare Advantage Plans offer additional benefits not available through Original Medicare such as routine dental, vision, and hearing.
+Premiums are not based on the age of the insured and you will continue to pay your Part B premium.

 Health Maintenance Organization (HMO)